Interview with Poupy,

 What are your sources of inspiration?

 Often it's an idea or a film, as I don’t live in the city, I don't read magazines and I don't do a lot of shopping.
 My ideas essentially come from childhood memories, or from seeing my friends' children.
 Sometimes the idea comes from a product for adults, which I imagine being adapted for children, and vice versa.
+When the prototype stage has started, I generally have it all planned out in my head, so the collection is almost finished.

 What are your brand’s day-to-day challenges?

 Keeping this process 100% by hand.
 Being able to respect good working conditions and quality standards.
 This aim enables us to review our decision-making process constantly and adapt our commercialisation model accordingly.
 However, the Thai production process is very different to the European one.
 The more we want to produce, the more women we need and the further away into the villages we need to look for staff, which is expensive.
 Everywhere else it's often the other way round!
-But we still want to maintain these working conditions, stay in the countryside and carry on these artisanal, environmentally-friendly processes.
+But we still want to maintain these working conditions, stay in the countryside and carry on these artisanal, environmentally-friendly practices.

 What would be your advice to anyone starting out on an entrepreneurial adventure today?